edgedb/edgedb/docs/stdlib/cfg.rst

   Sets the timeout for how long client connections can stay inactive before being forcefully closed by the server.

+  Time spent on waiting for query results doesn't count as idling.
+  E.g. if the session idle timeout is set to 1 minute it would be OK to run a query that takes 2 minutes to compute; to limit the query execution time use the `query_execution_timeout` setting.

   The default is 60 seconds.
 Setting it to ``<duration>'0'`` disables the mechanism.
 Setting the timeout to less than ``2`` seconds is not recommended.